(Perilla frutescens var. frutescens)

 The genus, Perilla L., was named and described as such by Carl von Linnaeus in the sixth edition of Species Plantarum in 1764.

 There is only one species of Perilla listed on Plants of the World Online.
-It is a member of the Lamiaceae Family with a total of 236 genera.
-That number is likely to change periodically as plant names are updated.
+It is a member of the plant family Lamiaceae with a total of 236 genera (as of 3-14-21 when I last updated this page).
+Those numbers could change as updates are made.

 The above distribution map for Perilla frutescens is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database for North America also includes the state of Washington.